robertoseba/gennie/README.md

-  model       Configures the model to use. profile     Profile management status      Shows the current status of gennie version     Print the version of the Gennie
+  model       Configures the model to use. profile     Profile management status      Shows the current status of gennie

 Flags:
   -h, --help      help for gennie
+  -v, --version   version for gennie

 Use "gennie [command] --help" for more information about a command.
 ```